kacpermuszynski/tbd-2023z-gr-1/tasks-phase1.md

     **Terraform plan**

-    Terraform plan is a command in Terraform, which lets you check what resoureces, will be created, deleted or update without making any changes to the real environment.
+    Terraform plan is a command in Terraform, which lets you check what resources, will be created, deleted or update without making any changes to the real environment.

-    Terraform plan is simillary to terraform apply, it says how many resoureces will be changed, but the changes do not apply.
+    Terraform plan is similar to terraform apply, it says how many resources will be changed, but the changes do not apply.
 It accepptes variables and informes about errors.

-    Terraform plan reades the Terraform state file, so it it is up to date will recent configuration of all of the resources.
+    Terraform plan reads the Terraform state file, so it it is up to date will recent configuration of all of the resources.

     **Output of Terraform graph**
     ![img.png](doc/figures/graph.png)